-What is Teradata Statistics?
+What are Teradata Statistics?

 Statistics provide the Optimizer with the data demographics it needs to generate good execution plans.
 It will create several plans to choose from and use the one with the lowest cost of resources.